PX4/PX4-user_guide/en/config_rover/ackermann.md

    ::: tip
    Decreasing the parameter makes it more aggressive but can lead to oscillations.

+   To tune this:

-   Start with a value of 1 for [PP_LOOKAHD_GAIN](#PP_LOOKAHD_GAIN), put the rover in [Position mode](../flight_modes_rover/ackermann.md#position-mode) and while driving a straight line at approximately half the maximum speed observe its behaviour.
+   1. Start with a value of 1 for [PP_LOOKAHD_GAIN](#PP_LOOKAHD_GAIN)
+   2. Put the rover in [Position mode](../flight_modes_rover/ackermann.md#position-mode) and while driving a straight line at approximately half the maximum speed observe its behaviour.
-   If the rover does not drive in a straight line, reduce the value of the parameter, if it oscillates around the path increase the value.
+   3. If the rover does not drive in a straight line, reduce the value of the parameter, if it oscillates around the path increase the value.
-   Repeat until you are satisfied with the behaviour.
+   4. Repeat until you are satisfied with the behaviour.

    :::

 6. [PP_LOOKAHD_MIN](#PP_LOOKAHD_MIN): Minimum threshold for the lookahead distance used by the [pure pursuit algorithm](#pure-pursuit-guidance-logic).